 Tonight, find Achernar, the star at the southern end of the River.

-The chart above is almost just like the January 11 chart.
+The chart above is almost just like yesterday’s chart.
 But we’ve changed our observing location.
 Normally, our charts are set for the geographical center of the continental U.S. – say, the latitude of Wichita, Kansas (about 37o north latitude).
 The chart above is set to the extreme southern U.S. or similar latitudes around the world.

 Achernar is very bright.
 But, bright or not, you’ll never see it anywhere but right next to the southern horizon if you’re observing from the extreme southern U.S., or a similar latitude.
 And you won’t see it at all from a more northerly latitude.
 That’s because this star is located very far to the south on the celestial sphere, the imaginary dome of stars surrounding Earth.

 To see it well, you would want to be in the Southern Hemisphere, where Achernar sweeps high in the sky.

 Achernar makes only a tiny arc above the southern horizon from the southern U.S., so you have to be looking at just the right time to see it – for example, at nightfall and early evening tonight.
 Achernar – if you see it, you’ll never forget it!

 Bottom line: In the January evening sky – if you’re in the extreme southern U.S., or farther south – you can see the star Achernar, the end of the River in the constellation Eridanus.